 Skip These Seoul Food ‘Classics’ — Here’s Where to Actually Eat

-The Seoul Tourist Food Traps
+Seoul’s Tourist Food Traps

 Myeongdong Street Food Stalls (The English Menu Plague)

-Gangnam’s “Insta-Famous” Cafes Masquerading as Restaurants
+Gangnam’s “Insta-Famous” Cafes Pretending to Be Restaurants

 Bukchon Hanok Village Teahouses